jbarnell1/KHEL_WGS_SARS_CoV_2/docs/overview.md

 <br />

 - **Reliability:**
-  - In order to improve reliability, testing functions using pytest or unittest
+  - In order to improve reliability, functions will be tested using pytest or unittest
   - On the user side, this means that having the correct packages and file structure is ensured.
   - On the developer side, this means robust testing before each release.